openenclave/openenclave/docs/Community/Contributing.md

 to the build logs for each pipeline.
 Please see #2878 for a workaround for this issue.

+After a successful bors run, the code coverage report is available to developers.
+See [Code Coverage](../GettingStartedDocs/Contributors/CodeCoverage.md##code-coverage-reports-for-prs) for more details.

 Note: If reviewers on a PR make suggestions which you accept using the "Commit Suggestion" button on Github, you would need to pull those changes and sign them off as required by [DCO](#developer-certificate-of-origin).
 If instead, you